qadron/toq/README.md

 ## Synopsis

-Arachni-RPC is a simple and lightweight Remote Procedure Call protocol which provides the basis for <a href="http://arachni-scanner.com">Arachni</a>'s distributed infrastructure.
+Arachni-RPC is a simple and lightweight Remote Procedure Call protocol and implementation which provides the basis for <a href="http://arachni-scanner.com">Arachni</a>'s distributed infrastructure.

 (Based on the [Arachni::Reactor](https://github.com/Arachni/arachni-reactor) framework.)